sandinmyjoints/requests-review/review.rst

 not a programmer.
 Why would I care?"

 I'm a programmer, and a writer, and I think that there are interesting affinities between programming and creative writing.
-A lot of people think programming is about as far from creativity as you can get.
+Some people think programming is pretty far from creativity.
 Typing away at a machine without a soul.
 Obeying rules.
 Math.
-Nerds.
+Logic.
+Nerds. [#]_

-I think it's more complicated than that.
-More interesting.
+I think it's more complicated than that, and more interesting.
 (Of course, I'm biased.)
-So I'm going to try to find out what those affinities, but I won't shy away from difference.
+I'm going to look for those affinities while analyzing a piece of software I use frequently.
 I'll do my best to explain what I'm talking about without getting too technical or bogged down in details.
 I hope that, in the spirit of experiment, you'll join me.

 Requests
 --------

-Requests is a tool that Reitz made for other programmers.
-He thinks could make other people's lives easier, could enable other people to their work better, faster, easier, and therefore do better work.
+Requests is a tool for programming.
+It is designed to solve a problem.

-So right away, we see that a tool is different from a work of art.
+So right away, we see that a tool is different from a work of art: functional, purposeful, goal-driven.
+No one calls a poem or novel a tool.
+And I can't define what art is, but I think it's fair to say that art doesn't set out to solve problems.
+It's supposed to exist in and of itself, to provide an experience.

 Requests is both a work and a way to make more work better.

 But let's step back.
 What is a tool for programming?
 What does that mean?
 How could it bear resemblance to creative writing?